Marketing Officer Guide + Tips + Example

 - Negotiate contracts with local television and radio stations to get air time and sponsor contests.

-- Develop tables for trade shows, visiting cities all across the state to promote company’s services.
+- Develop tables for trade shows, visiting cities all across the state to promote the company’s services.

-- Analyze ratings for television air time and social media posts to determine what is working and should be utilized in the future.
+- Analyze ratings for television airtime and social media posts to determine what works and should be utilized in the future.

 - Identified new trends within the SEO realm and implemented them at the company’s online accounts.

-- Compiled lists of all the products the company had to offer and developed product descriptions for over 10,000 items.
+- Compiled lists of all the company’s products and developed product descriptions for over 10,000 items.

-- Initiated market research campaigns to determine what the public’s perception of the organization was.
+- Initiated market research campaigns to determine the public’s perception of the organization.

 - Utilized forecasting techniques to tell when company sales would drop so that we could budget accordingly.